nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 This document aims to answer the question “What do I need to do to my data (or what changes with my data) when migrating to 2.0, specifically IPAM?”

-## Why the Changes?

-- Data validation, cleanliness, and import/export
-- Performance performance performance, especially at scale
-- Reducing confusion and complexity

-Eliminating places where bad data cannot actually be used in practice

-- Introduction of Namespaces
-    - Form the boundaries for address space uniqueness
-    - Allows for sane implementation of overlapping space
-    - Associated to Prefixes and VRFs
-    - Optional association to a Location
-- Concrete parent/child relationships
-    - Prefix hierarchy
-    - IP Address to Prefix
-    - Solves performance issues in moderate to large data sets
-- Aggregate model removed
-    - Aggregates become top level Prefixes
-    - Removes ubiquity as to the use of Aggregates
-- Types consolidated
-    - Containers, Networks, Pools
-    - Generic Role model replaces IPAM & DCIM Role models
-    - Simplifies the management of Roles, much like Statues

 ## What Changed

 This section details the high-level changes as it relates to the data modeling for IPAM objects.
 Some of the sections are repeating content found in the release notes with detail added for improved readability.
 Additionally, not all changes described will be distinctly related to IPAM, but if there were changes to relationships to or from IPAM data models, the impact of those changes will be described here.